 - Add the egg yolk and lemon juice to the food processor and pulse a few times to combine.

-- With the food processor running, slowly pour in the olive oil in a steady stream until the mixture becomes thick and creamy.
+- With the food processor running, slowly pour in the olive oil in a steady stream and process until smooth, thick, and creamy.

 - Taste and adjust the seasoning as needed, adding more salt or lemon juice if necessary.

 - Transfer the Rouille to a small serving dish and refrigerate until ready to use.